What to Expect from Couples Therapy

 EFT is a popular form of couples therapy that focuses on the emotional bond between partners.
 Here, couples therapists help couples identify negative patterns in their communication and behavior and guide them toward creating a more secure, intimate attachment.

-The Gottman Method is based on decades of research on what makes relationships work.
+The Guttmann Method is based on decades of research on what makes relationships work.
 A therapist can help couples learn skills for communication, conflict resolution, and building intimacy and healthy relationship.
 The goal is to help couples strengthen their friendship, manage relationship problems, and create a shared sense of purpose.

 Imago Relationship Therapy